50 migrants die in trailer abandoned in San Antonio heat

-A city worker heard a cry for help from the truck on a lonely San Antonio back road shortly before 6 p.m.
+A city worker heard a cry for help from the truck on a San Antonio back road shortly before 6 p.m.
 Monday and discovered the gruesome scene, Police Chief William McManus said.
-Hours later, body bags lay spread on the ground near the trailer and bodies remained inside as authorities responded to the calamity.
+Hours later, body bags lay spread on the ground near the trailer and bodies remained inside as authorities responded.

-Forty-six people were found dead near the scene, authorities said.
+Forty-six people were found dead at the scene, authorities said.
 Four more later died after being taken to hospitals, said Bexar County Judge Nelson Wolff, the county’s top elected official,

 Among the dead were 39 males and 11 females, he said.